hu553in/salary-calculator/README.md

 This project is a simple client-server app for calculating salary of different employee types using different formulas.\
-The purpose of this project is to learn layered client-server app architecture.
+The purpose of this project is to learn layered client-server app architecture.\
+At the moment, there's only backend part of the project.

+## Tech stack

+* Spring Boot 2.3.3
+* MongoDB

 ## How to use